Skip to Content

 Did you know that Greek yogurt has more protein than regular yogurt?
 Straining the whey out of the yogurt makes it more concentrated, resulting in more protein per serving!
 If increasing your or your kids’ protein intake is a goal, Greek yogurt is an awesome choice.

-Okay, let’s make some breakfast bowls with it!
+Okay, let’s make some easy breakfast bowls with it!

 Ingredients for a tropical yogurt bowl laid out on a marble surface.